-Keynote Speakers
+2026 Keynote Speakers Bios

 John B. King, Jr., Ed.D., J.D., Chancellor - State University of New York

-Chancellor King is the 15th Chancellor of the State University of New York (SUNY), the largest comprehensive system of public higher education in the U.S. As Chancellor, King and the SUNY Board of Trustees have established four pillars to guide SUNY's progress: student success; research and scholarship; diversity, equity, and inclusion; and economic development and upward mobility.Under Chancellor King's leadership, SUNY has seen its largest operating aid increase in five decades, including double-digit percentage increases for every state-operated campus, the first two back-to-back operating aid increases for community colleges in decades, and dedicated recurring annual funding for expanding mental health services, services for students with disabilities, paid internships and research, as well as addressing food insecurity.
+Under Chancellor King's leadership, SUNY has seen its largest operating aid increase in five decades, including double-digit percentage increases for every state-operated campus, the first two back-to-back operating aid increases for community colleges in decades, and dedicated recurring annual funding for expanding mental health services, services for students with disabilities, paid internships and research, as well as addressing food insecurity.

 Under Chancellor King, SUNY has experienced back-to-back enrollment gains in every sector for the first time in 15 years.
 As part of the Chancellor's commitment to student success, SUNY launched ASAP and ACE – the nation's leading, evidence-based retention and completion initiatives – at 25 campuses and is in the process of scaling them to reach 10,000 students within the next two years.
 Chancellor King has also championed a System-wide Civics and Service Agenda, which includes the launch of the Empire State Service Corps to provide paid community service opportunities to hundreds of SUNY students each year.

 In research and scholarship, Chancellor King is committed to achieving Governor Hochul's charge to double research expenditures.
 Under Chancellor King's leadership, SUNY is at the forefront of cutting-edge research that fuels economic growth, drives social impact, and enhances human well-being.
-SUNY researchers are leading the way in areas including artificial intelligence, renewable energy, quantum computing, semiconductors development, and biotechnology and health care.
+SUNY researchers are leading the way in areas including artificial intelligence, renewable energy, quantum computing, semiconductor development, and biotechnology and health care.
 SUNY is implementing the Governor's Empire AI research center for the public good, which is hosted at the University at Buffalo and includes SUNY's four University Centers as well as leading private universities.

 SUNY's enabling statute requires that the university "provide educational services of the highest quality with the broadest possible access."
-To advance diversity, equity, and inclusion Chancellor King has championed expanded access for students from low-income backgrounds, veterans, AmeriCorps alumni, first-generation college students, and students from communities with high levels of adversity.
+To advance diversity, equity, and inclusion, Chancellor King has championed expanded access for students from low-income backgrounds, veterans, AmeriCorps alumni, first-generation college students, and students from communities with high levels of adversity.
 The Chancellor ensured the successful implementation of SUNY's Diversity, Equity, and Inclusion General Education requirement, and relaunched PRODiG+ as a postdoctoral fellowship for faculty from all backgrounds who are committed to diversity, equity, and inclusion.
 Chancellor King has ensured that SUNY stands firmly against antisemitism, Islamophobia, and other forms of hatred and bigotry – including by requiring Title VI training for all faculty, staff, and student organization leaders.

 To ensure economic development and upward mobility for the students SUNY services, Chancellor King has established the ambitious goal that every undergraduate student will complete an internship or other experiential learning opportunity before they earn their degree.
 To advance that goal, the Chancellor has overseen the launch of the Chancellor's Summer Research Excellence Fund, the NYS FAFSA Completion Corps, the Climate Corps, and the Veterans' Enrollment and Support Internship Program.
 In addition, Chancellor King is leading implementation of Governor Hochul's SUNY Reconnect initiative, which provides free community college tuition, fees, books, and supplies for adults ages 25-55 who don't already have a college degree and pursue an associate degree in a high-demand field.
 Chancellor King has been at the forefront of promoting this transformational opportunity and ensuring SUNY is ready to help empower eligible New Yorkers to enter the workforce in high-demand careers.